 One of the highlights of his career was the organization of the pageant along the Ringstraße commemorating the silver anniversary of Franz Joseph and Sisi on April 27, 1879.
 This parade consisted of a procession in which representatives of students, various associations, industrial co-operatives, and many other groups processed past the spectators.
 According to the Vienna Museum, a total of 14,000 people took part in the event.
 Although the parade was supposed to celebrate the royal couple, it went down the history books as the “Makart-Festzug” (Makart pageant).

 Unfortunately, Makart died young at the age of 45, his atelier was demolished — the interior design thus lost forever, and some of his works have vanished.
-But the house in which he lived is still around and from time to time there is an exhibition where some of his work is showcased.
+But the house in which he lived is still around.
 Perhaps the best place to see his work is the Museum of Art History.
 Once you make your way up the stairs, there you will see his work right under the large painting in the ceiling.
 Today, Makart is not the famous artist he used to be, but perhaps that is the way it should be.
 As Fred Hennings put it “Makart was not the artist for all times, but the time in which he lived, it was his” (Cr).